freshman2233/EE7403-Image-Analysis-and-Pattern-Recognition/README.md

 This resource is for learning and communication only.
 It is strictly prohibited for commercial use.
 Please delete it within 24 hours.

+## 4.GitHub Sponsors

+If you like this project, please consider supporting us through GitHub Sponsors!
+Thank you for your support!

+## 5.PPT content for 22 years

+1. Image basis and human perception

+**2.LSI Systems and conversions **

+3. Image enhancement

+4. Image recovery

+5. Morphological image processing

+6. Image Analysis 1: Segmentation and edge detection

+7. Image Analysis 2: Hough transform and positioning analysis

+8. Understand pattern recognition and decision theory

+9. Statistical estimation and machine learning

+10. Discriminant functions and classifiers.

+11. Unsupervised learning and clustering

+**12. Data-driven feature extraction and dimensionality reduction **

+**13. Connectionist approaches, Neural networks, and deep learning **